verrazzano/docs/content/en/docs/guides/migrate/install/cert-manager/_index.md

 </div>
 {{< /clipboard >}}

-#### Configuring storage and resource limits and requests
+#### Configure storage and resource limits and requests

-Specify overrides to change the default resource (storage, cpu, memory, and such) requests and limits.
+Specify overrides to change the default resource (storage, CPU, memory, and such) requests and limits.
 For example, to update resource requests for the webhook, create the following overrides file and provide the file using the `-f` option when running `helm upgrade --install`.
 {{< clipboard >}}
 <div class="highlight">